ortall0201/Spotify_Classification_genres/README.md

 - **dataset.csv**: Raw dataset used initially for an overview.
 - **final_clean_dataset.csv**: Cleaned dataset after preliminary EDA, used in Researcher A's notebook.
+- **clean_engeneered_dataset.csv**: Added feature engeneered columns and another cleanup of duplicates remained in the final_clean_dataset.csv.
+This is used in the Model training section directly.

 **raw_data/**
 Contains the raw dataset used in Researcher B's notebook.
+This is the dataset from Kaggle (a link to this dataset is given in the intro section)

 - **dataset.csv**: Raw dataset used directly for model training in Researcher B's notebook.